TwentyFourMinutes/Venflow/docs/docfx/guides/operations/query.md

 ## Queries with parameters

 Most of the times your query contains some sort of parameters.
 With Venflow you have two options, either by using the raw `NpgsqlParameter` class and the matching `QuerySingle`/`QueryBatch` overloads or the Interpolated SQL methods.
+You can learn more about string interpolation in [this guide](../advanced/interpolation.md).

 In this example, we try to query the first blog with the id `5` with all of its posts.